 The Committee shall have the authority to undertake the specific duties and responsibilities listed below and the authority to undertake such other specific duties as the Board from time to time delegates to it, and shall have the authority to engage, at the expense of Synopsys, advisors (with expertise in legal, accounting, compensation or other matters) to assist the Committee in fulfilling its responsibilities under this charter.

-The Committee shall consist of a minimum of two (2) members of the Board, all of whom shall qualify as “non-employee directors” within the meaning of Rule 16b-3 of the Exchange Act, “outside directors” within the meaning of Section 162(m) of the Internal Revenue Code of 1986, as amended, and meet the independence and other requirements set forth in (i) the rules of The NASDAQ Stock Market (the “Nasdaq Rules”) and (ii) the rules and regulations of the Securities and Exchange Commission (the “SEC”), and be free from any relationship that, in the opinion of the Board, would interfere with the free exercise of independent judgment as a Committee member, and one of whom shall be designated by the Board as Chairperson.
+The Committee shall consist of a minimum of two (2) members of the Board, all of whom shall qualify as “non-employee directors” within the meaning of Rule 16b-3 of the Exchange Act, “outside directors” within the meaning of Section 162(m) of the Internal Revenue Code of 1986, as amended, meet the independence and other requirements set forth in (i) the rules of The NASDAQ Stock Market (the “Nasdaq Rules”) and (ii) the rules and regulations of the Securities and Exchange Commission (the “SEC”), and be free from any relationship that, in the opinion of the Board, would interfere with the free exercise of independent judgment as a Committee member, and one of whom shall be designated by the Board as Chairperson.
 The members of the Committee are appointed by and serve at the discretion of the Board.

 The Committee may form and delegate authority to subcommittees as appropriate.
 The operation of the Committee shall be subject to the Bylaws of Synopsys as in effect from time to time and Section 141 of the Delaware General Corporation Law.
 The approval of this Compensation Committee Charter shall be construed as a delegation of authority to the Committee with respect to the responsibilities set forth herein.